-For staff, the People Team should then update People Hub with the date of the certificate (or the date the update service was reviewed) and an annual reminder added for the update service to be renewed (if the person has joined) and a reminder that in 2 years 10 months a new check needs to be carried out.
+For colleagues, the People Team should then update the Microsoft list with the date of the certificate (or the date the update service was reviewed) and an annual reminder added for the update service to be renewed (if the person has joined) and a reminder that in 2 years 10 months a new check needs to be carried out.
 For activists this information should be added to MASCOT, and then same rule applies.
+For board members, the information should be recorded with the other records held about board members by the Head of Governance.
+Board Members and Trustees have a tenure of 3 years which can be extended at the end for another 3 years, this means they will have to repeat the check if/when then get extended.

-The staff team responsible has to keep adequate records of the date of any criminal record check taking place, and to redo the criminal record check at a minimum of every 3 years, it can be done every year when on the update service at the time the annual fee is paid, whilst the individual is performing a relevant role for AIUK.
+The colleagues responsible has to keep adequate records of the date of any criminal record check taking place, and to redo the criminal record check at a minimum of every 3 years, it can be done every year when on the update service at the time the annual fee is paid, whilst the individual is performing a relevant role for AIUK.

-6.2.
 Using the DBS update service

-- a) If an individual is signed up for the update service, you should follow this link https://secure.crbonline.gov.uk/crsc/check?execution=e2s1 - b) The individual should have given permission for this check to be completed, when they do this they should share, the certificate number, full name, and date of birth - c) This should then be recorded as completed as of the day the check is done.
+- If an individual is signed up for the update service, you should follow this link https://secure.crbonline.gov.uk/crsc/check?execution=e2s1 - The individual should have given permission for this check to be completed, when they do this they should share, the certificate number, full name, and date of birth - This should then be recorded as completed as of the day the check is done.